VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P2S.md

 + The blue square players will split into two groups, numbers 2 & 4 will move to the platform where the boss is while numbers 1 & 3 will move to the platform opposite of the boss, as muc has possible in the corner.
 The players 1 & 2 must be in front while the players 3 & 4 must stand behind their partner.
 Once the body dashes on number 1 or 2, they will swap their position with their partner.
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="kampos1.jpg;kampos2.jpg;kampos3.jpg;kampos4.jpg" imgDesc="First dash;Second dash, 1 & 3 swap;Third dash, 2 & 4 swap;Fourth dash" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="kampeos1.jpg;kampeos2.jpg;kampeos3.jpg;kampeos4.jpg" imgDesc="First dash;Second dash, 1 & 3 swap;Third dash, 2 & 4 swap;Fourth dash" slideNumber=slideCounter %}

-If you had any 2 minutes raid buff, wait for **Kampos Harma** to be done and use them when the boss is once again targetable.
+If you had any 2 minutes raid buff, wait for **Kampeos Harma** to be done and use them when the boss is once again targetable.
 The Tanks have to stack together for **Doubled Impact** and the group needs to be topped for the following **Murky Depths**.

 Next is **Channeling Overflow**.
-The players with a short duration <span class='speDebuff'>Mark of the Tides</span> (13 seconds) has to stand on the edge of the platforms to slide horizontally/vertically while avoiding the flooded platform to fullfil the debuff conditions.
+The players with a short duration <span class='speDebuff'>Mark of the Tides</span> (13 seconds) has to stand on the edge of the platforms to slide horizontally/vertically while avoiding the flooded platform to fulfill the debuff conditions.
 Meanwhile the other players will receive **Tainted Flood** AoEs and has to stand out of other paths, on drains or away from other .
 Once the first set of <span class='speDebuff'>Mark of the Tides</span> are done, quickly regroup to get healed and do the same thing but with reversed group:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="overflow1.jpg;overflow2.jpg" imgDesc="First set of debuffs;Second set of debuffs" slideNumber=slideCounter %}